Leslie Dach, Founder and Chair

 Rebecca Parks has over 10 years experience in opposition and policy research including work on both Obama campaigns and at the US Department of Housing and Urban Development.
 She served as Tracking Director at American Bridge and has been at Protect Our Care since February 2017.
 Rebecca holds a bachelors degree from the University of Michigan.

-Maddie Twomey, Deputy Communications Director
+Maddie Twomey, Communications Director

-Maddie is the Deputy Communications Director at Protect Our Care.
+Maddie is the Communications Director at Protect Our Care.
 Prior to joining POC, Maddie worked on the health policy team at the Center for American Progress, where she helped develop and advocate for policies to expand health coverage, lower costs, and improve quality of care.
-She began her work in health policy and advocacy while interning at AARP during congressional attempts to repeal the Affordable Care Act in 2017.
+She began her work in health policy and advocacy at AARP during congressional attempts to repeal the Affordable Care Act in 2017.
 Maddie holds a bachelor’s degree in political science from the George Washington University.